mcagriaktas/End-to-End-Streaming-Filter-Project/README.md

 ```

 ### Spark-submut run folder:
-You can run your jar file in the: `containers/config/spark/submitfile`
+You can run your JAR file in the `containers/config/spark/submitfiles` directory.

 ### How to start the Containers and Project:
 Just follow the article: